oyren/notes/iota_headless_node.md

-# A guid to:
+# A guide to:
-Run a headless node on a debian vps as a systemd service.
+Run a headless IOTA node on a Debian based VPS as a systemd service.

 # Prerequisites
-- VPS server with Debian OS (required for this guide)
+- VPS server with Debian based OS, eg Ubunutu (required for this guide)
 - 2GB of Ram minimum , 4GB of ram recommended
 - 10GB of free disk space (ssd preferred).